adaanene/container-migration-projects/README.md

 3. Create access token (go to security section under 'My account') - make sure to copy it

-4. Login to DockerHub from you terminal used `docker login -u adaane` and use the access token you created as password
+4. Login to DockerHub from your terminal `docker login -u adaane` and use the access token you created as password

 5. Tag and push your image to the new repo